Worker was stuck in office when Manhattan parking garage collapsed, friend says

 Inspectors said the structure, which has four open building violations, could collapse completely at any time.
 Crews began demolishing the building Wednesday morning, with more than three dozen cars still in the garage.
 The FDNY source said it could take a week to deconstruct the building.

 Adam Cohen captured video of the FDNY’s robot dog at the building.
-He told PIX11 News his family was evacuated from their home and his car is on the roof of the collapsed garage.
+He told Nexstar’s WPIX his family was evacuated from their home and his car is on the roof of the collapsed garage.
 Cohen said it remains unclear when they’ll be able to return home.

-“My wife was screaming, like something went down … she said they (first responders) were banging on the door, saying to evacuate the building,” Cohen said Wednesday morning.
+“My wife was screaming, like something went down … she said [first responders] were banging on the door, saying to evacuate the building,” Cohen said Wednesday morning.
 “I got home to see chaos.
 There were hundreds of cops and firefighters on the streets.
 Things shut down for blocks and blocks and blocks.”

 “This bag is all I have.
 My laptop, clothes, medication, everything I had to leave behind,” one student said.